Immigrant and Undocumented Students at CPTC

 You are welcome here.
-CPTC encourages undocumented students to attend and is committed to protecting your information and rights.
+CPTC encourages immigrant and undocumented students to attend and is committed to protecting your information and rights.

 Undocumented Students in Washington State